 Independent republic in Asia with 72.4 million inhabitants (2009 estimate), covering a total area of 1,648,000 kmē and divided into 28 provinces.
 The capital of Iran is Teheran, situated in the north-central part of the country.

 Iran has democratic structures, but the politics of the country is rigidly controlled by the religious elite.
-Hence, the functions of a head of state is divided between the president and the Leader of the Islamic Revolution (Wali Faqih).
+Hence, the functions of a head of state are divided between the president and the Leader of the Islamic Revolution (Wali Faqih).
 The religious leader is Ayatollah Ali Hoseini-Khamenei, while Mahmoud Ahmadinejad has been president since 2005.

-National holiday is April 1, 1979, in remembrance of the proclamation of the Islamic republic.
+The national holiday is April 1, 1979, in remembrance of the proclamation of the Islamic republic.

 Iran’s GDP per capita is quite high at $12,800 (2008).
 Still, unemployment is quite high, at 13% and as many as 18% are below the poverty line.